-After entering a query and selecting a label, Rubrix provides you with some key metrics about the rule.
+After entering a query and selecting labels, Rubrix provides you with some key metrics about the rule.
 Some metrics are only available if your dataset has also annotated records.

-- Coverage: Number of records (percentage) of records labeled by the rule - Annotated coverage: Number of records (percentage) of annotated records labeled by the rule - Correct/incorrect: Number of records the rule labelled correctly/incorrectly (if annotations are available) - Precision: Percentage of correct labels given by the rule (if annotations are available)
+- Coverage: Number of records (percentage) of records labeled by the rule - Annotated coverage: Number of records (percentage) of annotated records labeled by the rule - Correct/incorrect: Number of labels the rule predicted correctly/incorrectly (if annotations are available) - Precision: Percentage of correct labels given by the rule (if annotations are available)